Diving helmet: Free-flow helmets

 The US Navy replaced the Mark V helmet in 1980 with the Morse Engineering Mark 12 deep water helmet which has a fibreglass shell with a distinctive large rectangular front faceplate for a better field of vision for work.
 It also has side and top viewports for peripheral vision.
 This helmet can also be used for mixed gas either for open circuit or as part of a modular semi-closed circuit system, which uses a back mounted recirculating scrubber unit connected to the lower back of the helmet by flexible breathing hoses.
 The helmet uses a neck dam or can be connected directly to a dry suit, and uses a jocking harness to keep the helmet in position, but is ballasted to provide neutral buoyancy and a centre of gravity at the centre of buoyancy for stability.
 Airflow is directed over the faceplate to prevent fogging.
 Both the Mk V and the Mk 12 were in use in 1981.
 The noise level in the Mk 12 in open circuit mode can have adverse effects on diver hearing.
 Sound intensity levels have been measured at 97.3 dB(A) at 30.5 msw depth.
 The Mk 12 was phased out in 1993.

-Other manufacturers include Dräger and Ratcliffe/Oceaneering.
+Other manufacturers include Dräger, Divex, and Ratcliffe/Oceaneering.